rtaylor034/datapack-archive-unfinished/README.md

 **namespace: xphealth**<br>
 **dependencies: 'slime' ([SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1))**<br>
 ### Vision
-A for fun pack that the player's XP bar into their health bar, slowly draining over time.
+A for-fun pack that the player's XP bar into their health bar, slowly draining over time.

 The goal was to create fast-paced gameplay that forced the player to always be moving and thinking of their next move.